maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-2022.rst

 themes on images
 ----------------

-At some point, loading themes was broken on our of our image builds (`see issue
+At some point, loading themes was broken on our 32bit image builds (`see issue
 #599 <https://github.com/maemo-leste/bugtracker/issues/599>`_ for what that
 looks like), but this has since been fixed.
 The problem turned out to be a problem in QEMU where `readdir()` would fail for a 32 bit guest on a 64 host.
 We